bigred76002/destiny-notes/Vow-of-the-Disciple.md

 Known symbol locations -

 Pyramid - Right after HUGE initial dropdown in pyramid.
 Make a 180, darkness crystal is to the left of the door.
- Give - Right before 1st encounter.
+* Give - Right before 1st encounter.
 Darkness crystal on top of door.
- Darkness - DO NOT START FIRST ENCOUNTER!!
+* Darkness - DO NOT START FIRST ENCOUNTER!!
 Darkness shard is by Sphinx statue on left.
 Opens door to the left of the statue.
- Traveler - Right as you enter the "collection" area.
+* Traveler - Right as you enter the "collection" area.
 Jump on purple ledge and shoot darkness crystal.
 Opens door below.
-Worship - In Caretaker final stand arena.
+* Worship - In Caretaker final stand arena.
 Shard is back left and opens door 180 degrees across the path.
-Stop - In second large add room or darkness shard room during the jumping puzzle (The one with the moving white pillars.)
+* Stop - In second large add room or darkness shard room during the jumping puzzle (The one with the moving white pillars.)
 Darkness shard back right opens door next to it!
-Light - Directly after second encounter.
+* Light - Directly after second encounter.
 Start of jump puzzle in outside room with first darkness shard to move platforms (tons of scorn;before symbol wall).
 Door and shard to open on left.
-Guardian - Right after 3rd encounter.
+* Guardian - Right after 3rd encounter.
 Up stairs on left.
 Crystal is floating off of ledge and room is 180 from the direction of boss arena.
-Kill - RIGHT before boss arena.
+* Kill - RIGHT before boss arena.
 Jump up multi-level platforms leading to final doors to boss.
 Crystal 180 degrees from direction of boss arena, in the air.
 Opens door on right (facing boss)."

+ Video:

+ <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ayQWhcS8Zzw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>